SharinaS/Cloud-Engineering-Fundamentals/databases.md

 Snapshots can be shared with other AWS accounts.

-## Amazon Aurora Serverless
+## Aurora Serverless

 An Aurora Serverless DB cluster automatically starts up/down and scales capacity up/down based on your app's needs.
+[See AWS userguide](https://docs.amazonaws.cn/en_us/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html).

 It's on demand and autoscaling.
 And "simple!"